-The main difference between them?
-One has a disc drive, and the other doesn't.
-That means the disc-less Digital Edition will only be able to stream games, films, music and TV shows, rather than running them straight off a CD, DVD or Blu-ray.
-But that's not the only thing to consider when deciding which is best for you.
+The disc-less Digital Edition will only be able to stream games, films, music and TV shows, rather than running them straight off a CD, DVD or Blu-ray.
+But that's certainly not the only thing to consider when deciding between Sony's latest console.

-Here we'll run down all the major factors to take into account to help you decide on a new console.
+Here, we'll run down all the major factors to take into account to help you decide which PS5 belongs under your TV...

-Firstly, it's fair to assume that the disc-less Digital Edition will be cheaper than the 'full-fat' version.
-That was the approach Microsoft took with its Xbox One S and Xbox One S All-Digital Edition.
-After all, if you're getting less functionality, it surely follows that you should pay less, right?
+Pricing the Digital Edition cheaper than the 'full-fat' PS5 mirrors the approach has taken with its Xbox Series X and all-digital Xbox Series S. After all, if you're getting less functionality you should pay less, right?

-But they both have the same distinctive design elements, namely a high, white-collared shell that's separated from the black body of the unit by finned gaps to aid ventilation.
-Rather than hide this functional element, Sony has highlighted it with soft blue lights, succeeding in making a feature out of it.
+Both devices have the same distinctive design elements, namely a high, white-collared shell that's separated from the black body of the unit by finned gaps to aid ventilation.

 PS5 vs PS5 Digital Edition: specs